dumrauf/post2ghost/README.md

 - The metadata needs to be formatted in valid JSON as currently no JSON parsing errors are detected
 - Tags can only be referred by name
-- Only existing tags can be referenced.
-However, it's fairly easy to create a new tag as outlined above.
 - Only draft posts can be updated

 Feel free to contribute towards eventually removing the above limitations.
 This is open source after all.